The collaboration server supports a wide range of configuration properties. See the configuration properties reference.

-For Boolean settings the value must be either "true" or "false".
+For Boolean settings, the value must be either

-Some configuration properties expect list values, these can be declared in two ways: separated by a comma or using the JSON list notation.
+Some configuration properties expect list values.
+These can be declared in two ways: as comma-separated lists or using the JSON list notation.

 # example of a list using comma separated values (CAUTION: no way to escape the , character here) com.unblu.text.supportedLanguages=en,fr,de # example of a list using the JSON format com.unblu.text.supportedLanguages=["en","fr","de"]